Refrezsh/strapi-query-builder/README.md

 };
 ```

-This type will strictly require type keys, and will create type error if keys not provided correctly
+This type will strictly require type keys, and will create type error if keys not provided correctly.

 ```ts
 type Entity = {